yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/snippets/selectionsort.md

 title: Selection Sort
 ---

+This CC is a snippet for sorting an array of numbers descending or ascending.
+The array input is `$arr`.
+It is sorted in place.

+Currently, it sorts in DESC order, but this may be changed simply by changing the comparison on L13 to `gt` instead of `lt`.

 ```go
 {{/*
 	This CC is a snippet for sorting an array of numbers descending or ascending.